2024 Projects

 Promoting Sustainable Transportation Options to Campus - Cycling at Western

 The overall goal of this project is to encourage active and sustainable transportation options on campus in order to increase participation in the bicycling community.
-There are two elements to the project which include hosting two friendly bicycle commuting competitions (one in spring and one in fall) and a installing a bike repair/tune-up station on campus.
+From September to October 2024, Cycling Awareness Month at Western was a campus-wide cycling competition that encouraged participants to track their commutes via bicycle.
+The second element of this project will install a bike repair station on campus.